RohaanJohn/RohaanJohn/README.md

 # <img src="https://img.icons8.com/doodle/100/000000/hello--v1.png"/> <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 Hi!
 My name is Rohaan John.

 I am a third year computer science student at Mar Baselios College of Engineering and Technology, Trivandrum.
-I am a Django developer.
+I am a web developer.
 I have made Web Applications and APIs using Django Framework.

 I also have deep interest in Machine Learning.
 So far, I learnt how to create sequential models and how to further train them so as to make accurate predictions in different instances.
-I was able to do this using Tensorflow.

-Currently, I am in the process of learning App Development using Flutter.
+I made projects specifically in the field of image processing and did this using TensorFlow.

 I am familiar with Python, Java and C as well.
 My aim is to create applications that are unique and beneficial for others.

-Working on DhwaniApp.
+Currently, I am in the process of learning App Development using Flutter and working on the DhwaniApp.
 # ⭐ Featured Projects:

 ## - 1.
 PurifyNature